lixiaoyi-12/FCM/README.md

 sh create_conserved_elements.sh
 ```
 then you will get a file called 'conserved_elements.bed', with the coordinates of all conserved elements shared by the species above<br>
-then you repeat the whole process using genomes of target species and get conserved elements across all target species called 'conserved_elements_vl.bed'<br>
+then you repeat the whole process using genomes of target species and get shared regions between each target species and reference species<br>

 identify conserved elements lost in at least one vocal learners
 -----